Sales motivation is key to your team’s performance!

 Being generous can extend beyond wages and include additional bonuses, vacation time, paid days off, benefits, and other options.

-Examples of Generous Compensation:
+Examples of a Generous Sales Compensation Model:

 - Wages include salary, profit sharing, and benefits.